weeargh/suwandinotes/content/about.md

 title = 'About'
 +++

 Hello!
 I'm an occasional blogger.
-I used to write about random stuffs at [suwanditalks.com](https://suwanditalks.com) before I moved here.
+I used to write about random stuffs on my personal blog, which has been a while since the last post.
+I am going to use this blog to put down my thinking and observation.

 ### My Background

 I have a background in process improvement, cost reduction, problem solving, software, and enjoy writing about various topics including:

-- Technology trends
-- Personal projects
 - Business and management
 - Trend observations
+- Personal projects

 ### This Blog